 Opening titles for Carry On Doctor, designed by Larry

 Matron isn’t the only character to be back in force.
-Indeed, the role of Sister, this time embodied by June Jago, is clearly modeled on Joan Hickson’s sister in Carry On Nurse.
+Indeed, the role of Sister, this time embodied by June Jago, is clearly modelled on Joan Hickson’s sister in Carry On Nurse.
 Even if Matron is the chief, the Sisters are the ones to be feared by the disobedient patients, as they are the ones that are truly and constantly watching them.
 Matron comes here and there to do her rounds, but she’s not the one stopping Bernard Bresslaw from going to the women section, for example.
-Both June Jago and Joan Hickson portray hospital personnel who take their work very seriously and probably the only fully normal people in the hospital (because the two doctors are far from being).
+Both June Jago and Joan Hickson portray hospital personnel who take their work very seriously and probably the only fully sane people in the hospital (because the two doctors are far from being).
 You don’t mess around with these ladies!

-Both Carry On Nurse and Carry On Doctor also include a climax taking place in an OR where non-professionals (patients) are willing to perform surgery under most peculiar circumstances (well, just the fact that patients take the control of an OR is peculiar in itself).
-In Carry On Nurse, Leslie Phillips played a patient who urgently wanted to get operate to remove the bunion out of his feet.
+Both Carry On Nurse and Carry On Doctor also include a climax taking place in an OR where non-professionals (patients) are willing to perform surgery under most peculiar circumstances (well, just the fact that patients take control of an OR is peculiar in itself).
+In Carry On Nurse, Leslie Phillips played a patient who urgently wanted to get operated to remove a bunion out of his feet.
 Because the doctors couldn’t operate him soon enough for him, he and the other patients (after a few drinks) decided that they would be qualified enough to remove it themselves.
 Kenneth Williams took the lead, and his patient-self got transformed into a mad doctor who, luckily, was stopped by the nurses before he got time to butcher Philips’s foot.
-In the case of Carry On Doctor, it’s a revengeful Frankie Howerd who gets Dr. Tinkle (Williams) in the OR against his will.
+In the case of Carry On Doctor, it’s a revengeful Frankie Howerd who gets Dr Tinkle (Williams) in the OR against his will.

 One of the major differences between Nurse and Doctor is the inclusion of female patients.
-This gave place to some of the cutest scenes where Bernard Bresslaw does everything he can to visit the pretty Dylis Laye whom he’s interested in.
+That gave place to some of the cutest scenes where Bernard Bresslaw does everything he can to visit the pretty Dylis Laye whom he’s interested in.
 Those two also played a couple in Carry On Camping, and I thought they had the best chemistry!

 While Carry On Nurse really focused on… nurses, Carry On Doctor also gives importance to doctors (well, duh).
 What’s probably more relevant here is the contrast between those two doctors.
 Indeed, they give us completely different perspectives on the profession, their relationships with the patients, and their professional (or unprofessional) connexions with the rest of the hospital staff.
 Indeed, Jim Dale is a cute and nice doctor who is appreciated by all, except Matron.
 He’s also super clumsy and can’t stop getting himself in some awkward situations, going from bumping into someone to finding himself on the hospital roof, trying to save Barbara Windsor.
-This gets him into trouble, but because he’s nice and cute, the patients get his side when he gets into trouble.
-His only “enemies” are Matron and Dr. Tinkle.
-Dr. Tinkle, on his side, is maybe more professional, but his attitude doesn’t get him much popularity, apart from Matron and nurse May.
+That gets him into trouble, but because he’s nice and cute, the patients take his side when he gets into trouble.
+His only “enemies” are Matron and Dr Tinkle.
+This one, on his side, is maybe more professional, but his attitude doesn’t get him much popularity, apart from Matron and nurse May.
 Jim Dale and Kenneth Williams had such a different type of acting, which make the whole thing wonderfully believable.